Bismarck Kuyon: Early life and career

-Kuyon was born on September 15, 1939, in Gbarnga.
+Kuyon was born on September 15, 1939, in Gbarnga, Liberia.
 He belonged to the Kpelle people.
 He attended school in his hometown of Gbarnga.
-Kuyon obtained a B.Sc. degree in agriculture from the Cuttington University College in Suacoco 1962.
-He worked as an agricultural extension agent at the Ministry of Agriculture 1962–1963.
+Kuyon obtained a B.Sc. degree in agriculture from the Cuttington University College in Suacoco in 1962.
+He worked as an agricultural extension agent at the Ministry of Agriculture between 1962–1963.
 In 1965 he obtained a M.Sc. degree in General Science from Iowa State University in the United States.
-1965-1968 he served as Director of Aquaculture at the Ministry of Agriculture.
-Between 1968 and 1975 he served as principal of the United Methodist Church school in Gbarnga, the Tubman Elementary and Junior High School.
-He studied Law through apprenticeship system, and he was admitted to the Bar in 1971.
+From 1965–1968 he served as Director of Aquaculture at the Ministry of Agriculture.
+Between 1968 and 1975, he served as principal of the United Methodist Church school in Gbarnga, the Tubman Elementary and Junior High School.
+He studied Law through apprenticeship system and was admitted to the Bar in 1971.

 Legislator

 Kuyon was elected to the House of Representatives in the 1975 Liberian general election from Bong County.
-In the same year he was named president and Manager of the Bong County Cooperative.
+In the same year, he was named president and Manager of the Bong County Cooperative.
 He was a member of the Deshield Commission on National Unity, which was mandated by the legislature to review national symbols (flag, anthem, national motto, constitution) to ensure inclusiveness.
 In the House of Representatives, he was the chairman of the House Committee on Education.